Rapxi/RDP-Helper/README.md

 ## Description

-This is an tool developed with powershell and ahk (for gui) to set up an RDP without much to do.
+This is an tool developed with powershell (Windows Settings) and ahk (GUI) to set up an RDP without much to do.

 ## Guide